 1321.
 [AGRI 1307, 1407] Agronomic Plant Science (3).
 Importance, distribution, and use of major world agronomic crops.
 Fundamentals of growth, structure, and improvements are also stressed.
 Fulfills core Technology and Applied Science requirement.

 1411.
 [AGRI 1415, HORT 1401] Principles of Horticulture (4).
 Principles and practices of growth and development, structure, nomenclature, use of horticultural plants and how they are affected by the environment.
-Partially fulfills core Natural Sciences requirement.
+Partially fulfills core Life and Physical Sciences requirement.